sydneycytometry/tSNEplots/README.md

 This script accepts .csv files as input.
 A version to read straight from .fcs files will follow soon.

 ### How to download ###
 Go to 'releases' above (https://github.com/sydneycytometry/tSNEplots/releases) and download source code for the latest version.
+There is a PDF with some visual instructions, along with comments in the code to guide you.

 ### Citation ###
+If you use this script in your work, please citing: Ashhurst, T. M., et al (2019).
+Analysis of the Murine Bone Marrow Hematopoietic System Using Mass and Flow Cytometry.
+Mass Cytometry: Methods and Protocols (pages 159-192).
+The paper is available here: https://www.ncbi.nlm.nih.gov/pubmed/31077106.

-If you use this script in your work, please cite this github using the information below.
-You can cite the specific version that you used in your work.
+You can also refer to the github repository in your methods section using information below.
+You can use the specific version that you used in your work.

 ### Version history ###

 **v1.4** - updated main script and arranged some files

 *Ashhurst, T. M. (2017). tSNEplots v1.4.
 GitHub repository.
-DOI: TBC, repository: https://github.com/sydneycytometry/tSNEplots/releases.*
+Repository: https://github.com/sydneycytometry/tSNEplots/releases.*

 **v1.3** - updated to ignore columns with non-numeric values

 *Ashhurst, T. M. (2017). tSNEplots v1.3.
 GitHub repository.
-DOI: TBC, repository: https://github.com/sydneycytometry/tSNEplots.*
+Repository: https://github.com/sydneycytometry/tSNEplots.*

 **v1.2.0** - updated to include 'global' colour, X, and Y scaling (most recent)